-Consulting with a paternity attorney in Pasco, Hernando or Pinellas County is usually the best start.
-Wendy Doyle Palumbo is an experienced paternity lawyer who can provide advice, counsel and representation in a paternity case.
+Consulting with an experienced family law and paternity attorney is the first step to establishing legal paternity.
+Wendy Doyle Palumbo is an experienced divorce and family law attorney who can provide advice, counsel and legal representation in a paternity case.
 Whether you are a father wishing to establish paternity to enjoy your parental rights, or one who has been named in a paternity lawsuit, I am here to fight for your rights.
-If you are single mother who would like to establish paternity in order to obtain a legal, binding custody order and to obtain Florida child support, call our office promptly for a free initial consultation.
+If you are single mother who would like to establish paternity in order to obtain a legal, binding custody order and to obtain Florida child support call my office promptly for a free initial consultation.
 Florida law requires that both parents provide financial support to their children and Wendy understands the financial hardships of parents who have been forced to carry that financial burden alone.

 Legal Ramifications and Establishing Paternity in Florida

 Establishing paternity in Florida may seem easy, but there are many legal ramifications in doing so, especially if you are unrepresented by a lawyer.
 Wendy Doyle Palumbo is located in Hudson, Florida and helps parents and divorcing couples who need a family law attorney in Brooksville, New Port Richey, Spring Hill, Florida.
 Attorney Doyle-Palumbo works in multiple jurisdictions so, when you need an aggressive, experienced divorce and family law attorney in Hernando County Florida , Citrus County or in Pasco County, Florida, find out if attorney Doyle-Palumbo fits the bill.

 For an initial consultation or questions, plesae call 727-824-5727 or 727-233-2134 .
 You may also use the form below if you have questions or to schedule a consultation.